sjsu-library/unionist/_items/unionist--text-0230.md

 articleType:
 volume:
 issue:
-transcription: "In an advertisement for \n<em>The Life and Travels of the Apostle Paul</em> a sentence is cited from\n<em>The Unionist</em>.
-It states “The work has undergone a careful revision from the&nbsp; English edition, and\nmay be considered a valuable addition to Sabbath School literature”\n\n\n"
+transcription: 'In an advertisement for <em>The Life and Travels of the Apostle Paul</em>
+  a sentence is cited from <em>The Unionist</em>.
+It states “The work has undergone a careful revision from the&nbsp; English edition, and may be considered a valuable addition to Sabbath School literature” '
 scholarlyNotes:
 commentary: 'As with the previous entry, it is not clear that the quote from <em>The Unionist</em> is really from a "review" - it formed part of the copy in the advertisement